The Federal Laws About Railroad Tracks

 The Accident Reports Act

-All railroad workers are entitled to safety, and the FRA aims to ensure this through the comprehensive investigation of accidents, as well as holding the responsible company accountable.
+An important aspect of federal railroad laws are that all railroad workers are entitled to safety, and the FRA aims to ensure this through the comprehensive investigation of accidents, as well as holding the responsible company accountable.

-Railroad Safety Appliance Act
+Laws About Railroad Tracks: Railroad Safety Appliance Act

 The Railroad Safety Appliance Act (RSAA) took effect in 1900, and railroads across the country are much safer because of its existence.
 There are eight major sections in this act which are still in existence today.